Kauto/animationvideo/README.md

 const engine = new Engine({
   // automatic scaling of the canvas - default false
   autoSize: false,
-  // the canvas that is used by Animationvideo
+  // the canvas that is used by AnimationVideo
   canvas: null,
   // click event will be added to the canvas and send to an audio-scene
   clickToPlayAudio: false